mpounsett/nagiosplugin/doc/glossary.rst

       Part of the plugin output which is passed to external programs by Nagios.

    range
-      String notation defined in the Nagios plugin API to express a set of acceptable values.
+      String notation defined in the :term:`Nagios plugin API` to express a set of acceptable values.
 Values outside a range trigger a warning or critical condition.

-   plugin API
+   Nagios plugin API
       Documents that define how a Nagios/Icinga compatible plugin must be called and how it should respond.
 There is a `main document`_ and an appendix for `Nagios 3 extensions`_.